 SIS Bilingual Telephone Befriending is delivered in partnership with Together Co Befriending.

 We have been working together since 2017, we held two consultation events to help with understanding about loneliness and isolation in migrant communities and co-design bespoke, translated promotional materials that clearly represented target communities.
-These were distributed and promoted through grassroots community groups, religious venues, BAME employers and via a mailing to individual service users.
+These were distributed and promoted through grassroots community groups, religious venues, employers with ethnically diverse workforces, and via a mailing to individual service users.
 They are also on our language specific web and Facebook pages.